Fudan-iGEM/2025-wiki/pages/description.md

 Building on this chassis, we developed two key modules: the **Timer**, which traces cell lineage and developmental history, and the **Recorder**, which inscribes the genetic footprint of evolutionary pressures.
 Together, they shift resistance research from static snapshots to a **dynamic, unfolding narrative**.

 Through this design, our aim is to move beyond retrospective analysis and establish a system that not only tracks the resistance mutations but also visualizes the trajectories.
-Ultimately, *DR.&nbsp;sTraTeGY* offers a new framework to confront the global crisis of antifungal resistance—capturing fungal evolution, inspiring future research to build upon this new chassis and guiding the development of next-generation therapies.
+Ultimately, *DR.sTraTeGY* offers a new framework to confront the global crisis of antifungal resistance—capturing fungal evolution, inspiring future research to build upon this new chassis and guiding the development of next-generation therapies.

-Learn more about the design and construction of *DR.&nbsp;sTraTeGY* on our [Design](/design/) page.
+Learn more about the design and construction of *DR.sTraTeGY* on our [Design](/design/) page.

 ## From Wet-Lab to Dry-Lab: Model Integration